Paraphidippus aurantius: Classification

-Paraphidippus aurantius is located within the genus Phidippus.
-Other species like Beata and Phidippus are also found in this genus.
-All three of these species can be classified into their genus because of key features that they share.
+Paraphidippus aurantius is located within the clade Salticoida.
+Other genera like Beata and Phidippus are also found in this clade in the subfamily Salticinae.
+All three of these genera can be classified into their clade because of key features that they share.
 One of those feature that classifies the genus Phidippus is the measurement of the body.
 Because all three of these species fall into the same measurement of approximately 10 mm, they are located in the same genus.
 Aurantius, Beata, and Phidippus species all have the dendryphantine male palpus.
 (The palpus on a spider is the male structure for reproduction.)
-The palpus is in the same location and position on the insect on all of the male spiders, classifying them into this genus.
+The palpus is in the same location and position on the {insect} on all of the male spiders, classifying them into this genus.
 They also all have the visible feature of having a puffy appearance.
 The hairs on their body stick upwards, which is why they have this distinct look.

 Location and habitat

 Paraphidippus aurantius's genus, Phidippus, abodes all across North America.
 Spiders within this genus are found in Mexico, the United States, and some of South America.
-When choosing a place to live, Paraphidippus aurantius, as well as other spiders in the Phidippus genus, seek shelter from the rain, a good viewpoint of the world around them, and a leaf with a large amount of surface area can provide both of those things.
+When choosing a place to live, Paraphidippus aurantius, as well as other spiders in the Phidippus genus, seek shelter from the rain and a good viewpoint of the world around them; a leaf with a large amount of surface area can provide both of those things.
 Plants that they typically tend to live on are yucca, and rosette-forming plants, however, the plants may vary depending on which specific area they live in.